izikeros/blog/content/posts/notes/type_hint_for_undetermined_number_of_elements.md

   - union
   - python/typing
 Title: Python - How to Make Type Hint for the Tuple With Undetermined Number of Strings?
+Prompt: in python how to make type hint for the tuple with undetermined number of strings
 ---
 To make a type hint for a tuple with an undetermined number of strings in Python, you can use the `Tuple` and `Union` types from the `typing` module.
 Here's an example:

 ```python